microsoft/azserialconsole/README.md

-# Azure's Virtual Machine Serial Console -- Public Preview
+# Azure's Virtual Machine Serial Console
-[!NOTE] Previews are made available to you on the condition that you agree to the terms of use.
-For more information, see [Microsoft Azure Supplemental Terms of Use for Microsoft Azure Previews.] (https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/) ACCESS VIA SERIAL CONSOLE SHOULD BE LIMITED TO DEV-TEST VIRTUAL MACHINES.
-WE STRONGLY RECOMMEND NOT TO USE THIS FOR ANY PRODUCTION VIRTUAL MACHINE.
+[!NOTE] The Azure VM Serial Console is now generally available in all public Azure regions.
+Serial console is not yet available in Azure Government or China clouds.

 Azure's Virtual Machine Serial Console provides access to a text-based console for Linux and Windows Virtual Machines on Azure.
-This serial connection is to COM1 serial port of the virtual machine and provides access to the virtual machine regardless of that virtual machine's network / operating system state.
+This serial connection is to COM1 serial port of the virtual machine and provides access to the virtual machine regardless of that virtual machine's network/operating system state.
 Access to Serial Console for a virtual machine can be done only via Azure Portal and for those who have VM Contributor or above access.

 # About this repo

-This repo provides pre-release versions of documentation and is used for issues/feedback for for this feature.
+THe primary purpose of this repo is to collect issues and feedback for the serial console.
+This repo also contains pre-release versions of documentation.
 Please refer to the complete documentation for serial console using the links below:

 #### [Documentation for using Serial Console with Linux VMs](http://aka.ms/serialconsolelinux)

 #### [Documentation for using Serial Console with  Windows VMs](http://aka.ms/serialconsolewindows)

 If you wish to contribute to the documentation and or provide feedback, please use this repo to do so.
-Thanks !
+Feel free to post comments and suggestions to the Issues section.
+Thanks!

 # Contributing